ncl-icb-analytics/snowflake-ontoserver-api/README.md

 **Key Design Benefits:**
 - Single point for OAuth and HTTP logic in `API_REQUEST`
-- Automatic ECL URL encoding eliminates duplication
+- Automatic ECL URL encoding handles complex expressions and whitespace
 - All functions build on the same foundation for consistency
 - SQL processors are lightweight and fast